 KNOTT’S TASTE OF FALL-O-WEEN is here and it is an absolutely adorable and perfect way to celebrate the fall season in a family-friendly environment that is full of fun sights, entertainment, and a TON of good eats, sweets, and treats.

-Knott’s Berry Farm invited us to come check out the first weekend of the event and to taste some of the menu offerings that are part of the event so we invite you now to take a look at summer 2020 KNOTT’S TASTE OF FALL-O-WEEN!
+Knott’s Berry Farm invited us to come check out the first weekend of the event and to taste some of the menu offerings that are part of the event so we invite you now to take a look at KNOTT’S TASTE OF FALL-O-WEEN!
 ENJOY!

 As with just about most things during these times, you want to try to avoid peak times if you want to stay away from crowds.
 By not arriving for opening, you avoid lines of people waiting for the event to start.